 Identification of patients with PAH

-The Sheffield pulmonary vascular disease unit (PVDU) registry - Assessing the spectrum of pulmonary hypertension identified at a Pulmonary Hypertension REferral centre (ASPIRE registry) - REC reference 16/YH/0352 - included all treatment naive patients referred to Sheffield PVDU between 2001-2010 - initially enrolling 1,344 patients.
-This registry was probed to identify patients with PAH associated with idiopathic, CTD and congenital heart disease.
-Out with these dates departmental databases were searched.
+The Sheffield pulmonary vascular disease unit (PVDU) registry - Assessing the spectrum of pulmonary hypertension identified at a Pulmonary Hypertension REferral centre (ASPIRE registry) - REC reference 16/YH/0352 – initially included all treatment naive patients consecutively referred to Sheffield PVDU between 2001-2010 - initially enrolling 1,344 patients.
+All those undergoing assessment for potential PH were followed until November 2010 as part of the initial registry.
+Regarding data acquisition, all but two parameters – CI and DLco (<90%) – had less than 95% capture.

+The measures of WHO FC, lung function and exercise capacity closest to the initial right heart catherisation were taken as baseline measures.

+This registry was firstly interrogated to identify patients with PAH associated with idiopathic, CTD and congenital heart disease.
+Out with these dates, 1999-2001 and 2010-2015 departmental databases were searched, and baseline demographics, functional measures, lung function, imaging and haemodynamic data was acquired by reviewing the original cases notes.

 After identifying a cohort of patients.
 Each case was carefully assessed to ensure they met the following criteria: